naszam/wfil/README.md

 > Wrapped Filecoin, ERC20 Wrapper over Filecoin

-`WFIL` is the first ERC20 wrapper over Filecoin, representing a stablecoin on deposits on a custodial Filecoin wallet (1:1 ratio).
+`WFIL` is the fist ERC20 wrapper over Filecoin, representing a stablecoin on deposits on a custodial Filecoin wallet (1:1 ratio).

 The current iteration implements a custodial pattern where users need to send filecoins to a custodial wallet and they'll get automatically the correspondent amount in `WFIL` to their ethereum addresses.